 The Top 15 Things to do in Siem Reap

 1. Explore the Ancient Temples of Angkor Wat

 The Angkor Archaeological Park is the crown jewel of Cambodia and the reason that most tourists visit Siem Reap.
-While some people just spend a single day in the Angkor Archaeological Park, we think you’ll want at least 2 days to see all the best temples at Angkor Wat.
+While some people just spend a single day in the Angkor Archaeological Park, we think you’ll want at least two days to see all the best temples at Angkor Wat.

 There are two main routes to follow in the archaeological park.
-The Small Circuit (or “Short Circuit”) covers the most popular temples including Ta Prohm (the “Tomb Raider Temple”), Bayon, and Angkor Wat itself.
+The Small Circuit (or “Short Circuit”) covers the most popular temples, including Ta Prohm (the “Tomb Raider Temple”), Bayon, and Angkor Wat itself.
 Almost everyone that visits the Angkor Archaeological Park will wind up doing the small circuit route or some variation of it.

-The second standard route is the Grand Circuit (or “Large Circuit”) which covers many of the best temples that are located outside of the Angkor Thom walled city including Preah Khan, Neak Pean, Ta Som, East Mebon, and Pre Rup.
+The second standard route is the Grand Circuit (or “Large Circuit”) which covers many of the best temples that are located outside of the Angkor Thom walled city, including Preah Khan, Neak Pean, Ta Som, East Mebon, and Pre Rup.

 Read all of our Posts About Angkor Wat:

 - Things to Know Before Visiting Angkor Wat

 - Complete Guide to Angkor Wat: The Best Temples to Visit